awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html) is a construct library module for painless continuous delivery of AWS CDK applications\.
 Whenever you check your AWS CDK app's source code in to AWS CodeCommit, GitHub, or BitBucket, CDK Pipelines can automatically build, test, and deploy your new version\.

-CDK Pipelines are self\-updating: if you add new application stages or new stacks, the pipeline automatically reconfigures itself to deploy those new stages and/or stacks\.
+CDK Pipelines are self\-updating: if you add application stages or stacks, the pipeline automatically reconfigures itself to deploy those new stages and/or stacks\.

-If you've looked at our [AWS CodePipeline example](codepipeline_example.md), CDK Pipelines can do everything that example does, and more, with less code\.
-Going forward, we anticipate widespread adoption of CDK Pipelines by AWS CDK developers\.

 **Note**
-CDK Pipelines is currently in developer preview, and its API is subject to change\.
-Breaking API changes will be announced in the AWS CDK [Release Notes](https://github.com/aws/aws-cdk/releases)\.
+CDK Pipelines supports two APIs: the original API that was made available in the Developer Preview release, and a modern one that incorporates feedback from CDK customers received during the preview phase\.
+The examples in this topic use the original API; we are preparing examples that use the modern API\.
+For more details on the differences between the two supported APIs, see [CDK Pipelines original API](https://github.com/aws/aws-cdk/blob/master/packages/@aws-cdk/pipelines/ORIGINAL_API.md)\.

 ## Bootstrap your AWS environments<a name="cdk_pipeline_bootstrap"></a>